uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 #### Pensions relief

 Customers can use their software to submit different types of pension relief.
-This includes regular pension contributions, one-off pension contributions, retirement annuity payments, payments to employer’s scheme, and overseas pensions contributions.
+This includes regular pension contributions, one-off pension contributions, retirement annuity payments, payments to employer’s scheme, and foreign pensions contributions.

 The software can use the following endpoints to enable customers to: